 Dumbbell cardio: what are the benefits?

-While Amber Gamble at F45 gym in Chelsea, says cardio is a great workout, but adding weights can really take your fitness to the next level: "Adding dumbbells to any explosive bodyweight movement is the perfect way to instantly progress an exercise."
+Amber Gamble, personal trainer at F45 Training’s London Chelsea branch, says cardio is a great workout, but adding weights can really take your fitness to the next level.
+"Adding dumbbells to any explosive bodyweight movement is the perfect way to instantly progress an exercise,” she says.

-Here we take you through an eight-move cardio dumbbell workout, by Amber, which will leave you sweating and shedding those calories.
+Here Gamble takes you through an eight-move cardio dumbbell workout, which will leave you sweating and shedding those calories.
+Ready?

 Working the core, shoulders, and upper back, Amber says this one will really increase the heart rate: "As you move the weight out, at arms-length, your body has to work extra hard to stabilize the rest of your body, which in turn increases your heart rate."
 Perform 10 of each move, rest, then repeat three times.